 Guru Smt.
-Vijaya Prasad has been teaching Kuchipudi for the past 40 years.
-She was born in the coastal city of Machilipatnam, Andhra Pradesh which is about 28 km from Kuchipudi village - the place where Kuchipudi dance form originated.
-She grew up in a very creative and artistic household.
-Guru Vijaya Prasad's parents, especially her mother, were very interested in classical dance and music and were big patrons of Kuchipudi.
-They would invite the masters from Kuchipudi village to perform at their temple during major festivals.
+Vijaya Prasad, a luminary in the world of classical dance, has spent the past five decades gracefully mastering the art of Kuchipudi.
+Born in the coastal city of Machilipatnam, Andhra Pradesh, just 28 km from the birthplace of Kuchipudi dance, she was nurtured in a household teeming with creativity and artistry.
+Guru Vijaya Prasad's parents, particularly her mother, were ardent enthusiasts of classical dance and music, serving as esteemed patrons of Kuchipudi.
+They would regularly invite maestros from Kuchipudi village to perform at their temple during grand festivals.

-Popularising Kuchipudi in Maharashtra
+Pioneering Kuchipudi in Maharashtra

 Correcting the Maharashtra Board of Education

-Campaigning to include Kuchipudi in Swara Sadhana All India Dance Competitions
+Campaigning to Include Kuchipudi in Swara Sadhana All India Dance Competitions

-Guru Vijaya Prasad publishes books on Kuchipudi in Marathi
+Guru Vijaya Prasad Publishes Books on Kuchipudi in Marathi

-First ever Kuchipudi dance ballet based on Marathi Abhangas
+First ever Kuchipudi Dance Ballet Based on Marathi Abhangas

 Majority of Kuchipudi Dance Academy students are Maharashtrians and yet they were performing flawlessly to the traditional Telugu songs.
 Guru Vijaya Prasad thought that if her disciples could express subtle bhavas so beautifully without understanding the language, how much they (and their parents) would enjoy if the songs were in their native Marathi.

-First Kuchipudi television series in Marathi
+First Kuchipudi Television Series in Marathi